 A. Nature and Importance:

-The Rigveda is the oldest and the most highly valued work of the Hindus.
+The Rigveda is the oldest compilation of human wisdom.
 This Samhita (Collection) is unique in its nature.
 In fact, it is not a book, but a compilation composed of several books which can be individually distinguished from each other.
 The present from of this Samhita clearly indicates that the collection is not a single work, but consists of older and later elements.
 Various indications of language, style and ideas prove this point.
 Different hymns of this Samhita were composed long before they were systematically arranged.
 Being a compilation of different stages, there is something which stamps the Rigveda with an individuality of its own.
 It is much more natural in character and form than other Samhitas.

 The Rigveda represents the earliest sacred book of India.
 It is oldest and biggest amongst all the four Vedas.
 All the features of Classical Sanskrit poetry can be traced to the Rigveda.
 In it we find the seeds of India’s religious and philosophical development.
 Thus, both for its poetry and its religious and philosophical importance, the Rigveda should be studied by one who wants to understand Indian literature and spiritual culture.
 The value of the Rigveda today is not confined to India, for its well-preserved language and mythology have helped a better understanding of languages, literatures and cultures of a whole world.